 - If You Feed Them, They Will Come!
 Whether it is BBQ, snacks or ice cream, providing something enjoyable for owners at the meeting literally puts a good taste in their mouths and makes the meeting feel more like a “party.”
 This can help spark attendance and reduce the potential tension from any challenging business at the annual meeting.

 - Update and Educate.
-As members arrive and check in, use the opportunity to verify association records and to gather and update email addresses for future communication.
+As members arrive and check-in, use the opportunity to verify association records and to gather and update email addresses for future communication.
 This is also an opportunity to provide a copy of the association’s documents to owners who may not have them.
-While you could have a few paper copies available, consider loading all important community documents onto USB flash drives for a few dollars each.
-Better yet, brand the drives with association’s logo.
+While you could have a few paper copies available, consider loading all-important community documents onto USB flash drives for a few dollars each.
+Better yet, brand the drives with the association’s logo.
 Don’t have a logo?
 Create one now.